Ozzy Lusth

-Oscar "Ozzy" Lusth (born August 23, 1981) is an American reality show contestant who has appeared on several shows, including Survivor: Cook Islands; Survivor: Micronesia; Survivor: South Pacific; and Survivor: Game Changers.
-He also competed on the second season of American Ninja Warrior. and the Playboy reality series, Foursome.
+Oscar "Ozzy" Lusth (born August 23, 1981) is an American reality show contestant who has appeared on several shows, including Survivor: Cook Islands; Survivor: Micronesia; Survivor: South Pacific; Survivor: Game Changers; and Survivor 50: In the Hands of the Fans.
+He also competed on the second season of American Ninja Warrior.

 Early life

 Lusth was born on August 23, 1981, in Guanajuato, Mexico.
 When he was only a couple of years old, his parents divorced and he moved with his mother to Durham, North Carolina, to be closer to his relatives.
-After a few more moves, his mother, with Ozzy and his two siblings, Katrin, and Zoe settled in Mountain View, CA. He went to high school in Mountain View.
+After a few more moves, his mother, with Ozzy and his two siblings, Katrin and Zoe, settled in Mountain View, California.
+He went to high school in Mountain View.
 After graduating, he attended Santa Barbara City College for two years, where he worked as a stripper on the side, until he moved to the Los Angeles area.
 He is of Mestizo descent.